fredgibbs/fredgibbs.github.io/courses/trails/schedule.md

 ### Monday, 9/24: Intercultural Commerce
 -   Christopher L. Miller and George R. Hamell, "A New Perspective on Indian-White Contact: Cultural Symbols and Colonial Trade," *The Journal of American History* 73, no. 2 (1986): 311--28.

+#### Noteworthy
 -   Juliana Barr, "Womanly 'Captivation': Political Economies of Hostage Taking and Hospitality," in *Peace Came in the Form of a Woman: Indians and Spaniards in the Texas Borderlands* (Chapel Hill: University of North Carolina Press, 2014), 240--76.
 -   Susan Calafate Boyle, "Going Down the Royal Road," in *Los Capitalistas : Hispano Merchants and the Santa Fe Trade* (Albuquerque : University of New Mexico Press, 1997), 28--44.

-#### Noteworthy
+-   Douglas C. Comer, *Ritual Ground: Bent's Old Fort, World Formation, and the Annexation of the Southwest* (Berkeley: University of California Press, 1996).
 -   William Patrick O'Brien, *Merchants of Independence : International Trade on the Santa Fe Trail, 1827-1860* (Kirksville, Mo. : Truman State University Press, 2013).
--   Henri Folmer, "Contraband Trade between Louisiana and New Mexico in the Eighteenth Century," *New Mexico Historical Review* 16 (July 1941): 249--74.
--   Carroll L. Riley, "The Road to Hawikuh: Trade and Trade Routes to Cibola-Zuni during Late Prehistoric and Early Historic Times," *Kiva* 41, no. 2 (1975): 137--59.
+-   Andrés Reséndez, "The Spirit of Mercantile Enterprise," in *Changing National Identities at the Frontier: Texas and New Mexico, 1800--1850* (Cambridge \[England\]: Cambridge University Press, 2004), 93--123.
 -   Thomas Frank Schilz and Donald E. Worcester, "The Spread of Firearms among the Indian Tribes on the Northern Frontier of New Spain," *American Indian Quarterly* 11, no. 1 (1987): 1--10.
--   Andrés Reséndez, "The Spirit of Mercantile Enterprise," in *Changing National Identities at the Frontier: Texas and New Mexico, 1800--1850* (Cambridge \[England\]: Cambridge University Press, 2004), 93--123.
--   Henri Folmer, "The Mallet Expedition of 1739 through Nebraska, Kansas and Colorado to Santa Fe," *Colorado Magazine* 16 (September 1939): 161--73.
--   Douglas C. Comer, *Ritual Ground: Bent's Old Fort, World Formation, and the Annexation of the Southwest* (Berkeley: University of California Press, 1996).

 ### Wednesday, 9/26: Cities, Capitalists, and Commodities